1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

         Do yourself a favour and *never* use WD-40 for *lubrication* as it's *not* a lubricant and will harm your POM wheels by time!
         People use to think WD-40 is the perfect solution for pretty much everything, but they aren't aware of the fact that -due to the chemical recipe it's made of- it's absolutely not sufficient for getting parts lubed mid- to longterm.
 Fact is, that the chemicals inside of it will even wash off any grease or oil, it can harm POM and rubber and so on.
         As an example: So let's say you want to lubricate your bike chain and use WD-40 to do so, you'll basically *wash away* the existent lubrification  which is inside the chain - therefore the chain will be worn out pretty quick.
 You'll also harm the sealings.
 If you don't believe me, make a little test by yourself: take an air baloon, pump it up, spray WD-40 onto it and wait..

+??? tip "Check the Screws of the Bedplate and the Gantry of the Bed"

+    - Check if the screws are all tightened up.
+Be careful though to not overtighten the screws of the Bedplate as you would compress the little spacers underneath it and therefore the plate may become warped.
+On the other hand, if you see that your bed is warped somehow or that the bed is much more off in certain areas or at one side, you can check if the screws in that area might be too tightened up.
+    - Check if the bedplate itself is somehow wobbling.
+Not only sideways/horizontally, but also up and down/vertically.
+If so, not only check the v-slot wheels and maybe adjust their fitting using the eccentric nuts, also check if the screws of the gantry of the bed where the wheels are mounted to are tightened up.
+As an example: at my **Neo** the bed was wobbling up and down in one certain area - after checking the screws and tighten them up everything was sturdy as it should be.

 ---